WCT-Dawidolowid/Minecraft-Server/README.md

 # Minecraft Server
 Minecraft server is a small tool which can create or start server.
 # Download
-Create and Start version: [Click me please :(](https://github.com/WCT-Dawidolowid/Minecraft-Server/releases/tag/Minecraft-Server-1.0)
+Create or Start version: [Download 1.20](https://github.com/WCT-Dawidolowid/Minecraft-Server/releases/tag/Minecraft-Server-1.0)